RobKokochak/robks-personal-site/src/content/blog/getting-the-most-out-of-a-cs-degree.md

 ---
 # Getting the Most Out of a Computer Science Degree

-I graduated with in December 2023, which turned out to be a tough time to graduate as a software engineer.
+I graduated in December 2023, which turned out to be a tough time to graduate as a software engineer.
 At the time, I felt like I had done everything you were supposed to: graduated with honors from a reputable university, had 2 internships under my belt, and had a successful senior project to show.